GaryAllenGit/JavaSpaceNotifyDemo/README.md

 	java HelloWorldSpace

-or the 'notify' version with:
+Then run the 'notify' version with:

-    java HelloWorldNotify
+    java -Djava.security.policy=/local/public/chs2546/policy.all HelloWorldNotify

+OR by running the above command as a script:

+    RunHelloWorldNotify

 Look at the code, which has extensive comments, to see what is happening.